fahadrkm/rexp-machine_test/README.md

 )
 Daily CAC Cap

 Each persona has a daily CAC cap defined in the policy configuration.

-If a monetary reward would exceed this cap, the system returns an XP reward instead.
+If a monetary reward exceeds the cap, the service automatically returns XP instead of a monetary reward.

 Running Tests

-Run the unit tests using:
+Run unit tests using:

 pytest -v

-The tests cover:
+Tests cover:

 reward decision logic